dsmrreader/dsmr-reader/docs/faq/v4_upgrade.rst

 Now check the settings you were using in ``dsmrreader/settings.py.BACKUP``.
 Compare them with the defaults in ``.env``.

+If you find any differences (e.g. different database credentials or host), update the ``.env`` file accordingly.
+The format should be straight forward.
+Unfortunately, you cannot test whether the ``.env`` file was migrated correctly until you've reached the final step of this guide and switched to v4.x.

 Not all previously supported settings are also available in ``.env``.
 See :doc:`Env Settings for the latest list of env vars supported<../env_settings>`.

-If you find any differences (e.g. different database credentials or host), update the ``.env`` file accordingly.
-Unfortunately, you cannot test whether the ``.env`` file was migrated correctly until you've reached the final step of this guide and switched to v4.x.

 Backwards incompatible
 ----------------------

-The format should be straight forward.
 Please note that ``DSMRREADER_PLUGINS`` is now a comma separated list.
-Chances are however very slim that you are using ``DSMRREADER_PLUGINS`` (advanced users only).
+Chances are however very slim that you were using ``DSMRREADER_PLUGINS`` at all (advanced users only).

 4. Generate your own ``SECRET_KEY``